 - Add a new email signature rule and name it (Fig. 2.).

-- On the Senders, Keywords and Email direction tabs you can set conditions that will define which messages should have the signature with your Customer Thermometer.
+- On the Senders, Recipients and Keywords tabs you can set conditions that will define which messages should have the signature with your Customer Thermometer.
 In the example below, all members of Sales Team will have the Customer Thermometer added to their signatures - you need to add those users to the top list available on the program’s Senders tab (Fig. 3.).

-- On the Email direction tab, set the condition to add the signature with the Thermometer only to messages sent externally (Fig. 4.).
+- On the Recipients tab, set the condition to add the signature with the Thermometer only to messages sent externally (Fig. 4.).

 - On the Design tab, load a template or create your own email signature design.
 After that, click Edit signature (Fig. 5.).